drejzek/php-gallery/README.md

  - You must save the settings page for create .htaccess file
  - Then you're done!

    Note: gallery URL must be without domain.
 E. g. if your gallery is at this URL: `https://example.com/gallery/`.
 Enter `/gallery/` in the gallery URL field.
-If our gallery is in the root folder Enter only `/`.
+If your gallery is in the root folder Enter only `/`.

  ## Themes
  You can add themes to your gallery.
 There are two themes, that are supplied with every copy: